ZadorLaboratory/axonalBARseq/README.md

-# axonalBARseq
+# Codes for axonal BARseq

 biorxiv: https://doi.org/10.1101/2023.02.18.528865

 Note:
   1. The mouse used in the dataset is called EF65A or 65A.
+  2. All the scripts were writen in MATLAB (i.e. 2021a), additioanl toolboxes are needed (parallel computing, image processing, curve fitting, statistics and machine learning, computer vision, bioinformatics toolbox).
-  2. The numbers in the file name are version IDs.
+  3. The numbers in the file names are version IDs.
-  3. The processing and analysis pipelines are still under active development.
+  4. The processing and analysis pipelines are still under active development.
 Major changes are likely for the future axonal BARseq experiments.
-  4. Questions and comments are welcome!
+  5. Questions and comments are welcome!

   (Ongoing) deposit raw and processed data to public database